 The province of British Columbia is laden with mountainous terrain and a good amount of snow and ice in the winter months.
 The province’s website states that chains may be placed on a passenger vehicle’s “primary drive axle to provide superior traction” in ice and snow.

 British Columbia suggests that all commercial vehicles use steel link tire chains in winter weather, while cable-style chains are also permitted “if used in conjunction with steel link chains,” as they don’t typically provide the right amount of traction on roads with banked curves.
-Commercial vehicle drivers that are found without winter tires or without carrying tire chains can face a fine of $109 when vehicle is not properly equipped for winter road conditions.
+Commercial vehicle drivers that are found without winter tires or without carrying tire chains can face a fine of as little as $121 when their vehicle is not properly equipped for winter road conditions.

 Where Can You Drive With Tire Chains?